mighdoll/wgsl-linker/packages/mini-parse/Parsing-README.md

-**MiniParse** is a small Typescript parser combinator library with an efficient regex based lexer.
+**MiniParse** is a small TypeScript parser combinator library with an efficient regex based lexer.

 ## Parser Features